informacja/fig/README.md

 # fig 💽
-Simple saving figures library for Matlab
+Simple saving figures library for Matlab.
+Auto generate saved vector graphic(eg. PDF) filename

 ### Library installation
 Copy and paste this in your MATLAB console